-At the Glyptotek the treasure will be shown in the Bissen Room, which brewing magnate Carl Jacobsen, the museum’s founder, had decorated with antique motifs interpreted and given shape by sculptor Herman Wilhelm Bissen.
+At the Glyptotek the treasure will be shown in the Bissen Room.
+Which brewing magnate Carl Jacobsen, the museum’s founder, had decorated with antique motifs interpreted and given shape by sculptor Herman Wilhelm Bissen.
 Despite not being an exact parallel to the elegantly adorned dining rooms of the Roman elite, it still brings us closer to the treasure’s original use, when the beautifully executed motifs from the silver items are echoed on the ceilings and walls of the exhibition room.

 It’s for Kids!
 Off on a Treasure Hunt with Mercury

 Fancy going on a treasure hunt with Mercury?
 In the special exhibition High on Luxury – Lost Treasures from the Roman Empire, you will find treasures on statues, on the silverware and on the Glyptotek’s ceiling!
-When you’ve found the pieces of treasure, you can decorate your own silver party cup – in almost the same way as the Romans made their party cups 2,000 years ago.
+When you’ve found the pieces of treasure, you can decorate your own silver party cup.
+Almost in the same way as the Romans made their party cups 2,000 years ago.